-As protest and revolution shake the Arab world, a new series of films documents the Arab awakening, offering fresh insights into what happened and why.
+As protest and revolution shake the Arab world, this series of films document the Arab awakening, offering fresh insights into what happened and why.

-The first half of the series takes us behind the scenes of the Tunisian and Egyptian revolutions, with access to the people who made them happen.
-It pieces together the jigsaw of events as they played out in the media, in the corridors of power and on the ground.
+The films piece together the jigsaw of events as they played out in the media, in the corridors of power and on the ground.

 Rageh Omaar examines how the death of a penniless fruit seller in Tunisia first ignited mass revolt in the country, led to the overthrow of its president and effects far beyond its borders.